bikash-r-dinda/bikash-r-dinda.github.io/_pages/about.md

 <h1><strong>Welcome</strong></h1>

 I’m a Postdoctoral Research Fellow at the **University of the Western Cape**, Cape Town, South Africa.
 My work explores **late-time cosmology, dark energy, and the applications of machine learning in cosmology**.

-I am broadly interested in the dynamics of the Universe on large scales, structure formation, 21 cm cosmology, weak lensing, and inflation.
-My current research focuses on combining **theoretical modeling, statistical inference, and machine learning tools** to understand the nature of cosmic acceleration.

 ---